(Updated 11th June 2020)

 In order to minimize crowds and health risks, our Open Day will be converted to Visitations, from 10th – 30th June.
 Make an appointment for a consultation at 010 516 9598 or 017 702 8471.

 Baking Certificate Weeknight course will commence in November 2020.

 Baking Certificate Weekend intake will commence in December.

 Advanced Baking Certificate

-Advanced Baking Certificate intake will commence in July.
+Advanced Baking Certificate intake date will be announced.

 Culinary Arts Certificate

 Culinary Arts Certificate intake will commence in November.